Every Homeschool

 The $2,000 homeschool amount does not scale with income, family size, or grade level.
 Every eligible homeschooled child, kindergarten through twelfth grade, receives the same $2,000.

-Per the TEFA eligibility page and the Parent Application Guide, there are four gating criteria:
+Per the TEFA eligibility page and the Parent Application Guide, there were four gating criteria:

 1. Texas residency.
 The student must reside in Texas with a parent or legal guardian.